dd3vahmad/chatrenai/README.md

 #### 3. Get key points from documents

 - Renai can also be used to get key points from a documents, which can be used to enhance research process.
+- It can also be used as a quick study too for students, need the summary of text? - Renai has got you covered.